CyberCode2012/unfair_pong/README.md

 # unfair_pong
-Classic Pin-Pong game but with unfair rules (On Tkinter Python)
+Classic Pin-Pong game but with unfair rules (On Arcade Python)